-Youth produced sexual imagery (YPSI) is a distinct element of what is often termed 'sexting' (the writing and sharing of explicit messages with people they know), and now more commonly referred to as the consensual and non-consensual sharing of nudes and semi-nude images and/or videos.
-It involves a child or young person under the age of 18 sharing images that they, or another child, have created of themselves, and can include still photos or moving videos.
+Youth produced sexual imagery (YPSI) is a distinct element of what is often termed 'sexting' (the writing and sharing of explicit messages with people they know), and now more commonly referred to as the consensual and non-consensual sharing of nudes and semi-nude images and/or videos or livestreams.
+It involves a child or young person under the age of 18 sharing images that they, or another child(ren), have created of themselves, and can include still photos, moving videos or live streamed material.
+This could be via social media, gaming platforms, chat apps or forums.
+It could also involve sharing between devices via services like Apple's AirDrop which can work offline.
+It can happen publicly online, in 1:1 messaging or via group chats and closed social media accounts.
 Under the Sexual Offences Act 2003 it is an offence to possess, distribute, show and make indecent images of children.
 Therefore pupils who are involved in youth produced sexual imagery may be committing an illegal act.
 Indecent images would include those that show a naked young person, a topless girl, that displays genitals or sexual acts including masturbation.
 It can also include overtly sexual images of young people in their underwear.
+Children may refer to nudes and semi-nudes as 'dick pics' or 'pics'.
+Sometimes reference will be made to 'deep fakes' and 'deep nudes' when referring to digitally manipulated and Algenerated nudes and semi-nudes.